ffanzhang/ffanzhang.github.io/_posts/2019-08-09-boiling-eggs-easy.markdown

 $$ t = \frac{436M}{R} $$

-Where m is the mass of the egg in kg, and r is the average radius of the egg in meters, and t is in seconds.
+Where M is the mass of the egg in kg, and r is the average radius of the egg in meters, and t is in seconds.
 Now if the egg is a sphere, radius of the egg is related to the mass of the egg.